Sterling Lord Literistic, Inc.

 A New York City-based literary agency, founded in 1952.

-Philippa is President of the agency, where, after graduating from Boston University, she began her career over 40 years ago as the receptionist.
+Philippa is President of the agency, where, after graduating from Boston University, she began her career over 50 years ago as the receptionist.
 Philippa represents journalists, nonfiction writers, and novelists.
-Authors she represents include James McBride, author of The Color of Water, The Good Lord Bird, winner of the National Book Award, and Deacon King Kong; David Zucchino, author of Wilmington’s Lie, winner of the 2021 Pulitzer Prize; the late Richard Ben Cramer, author of What It Takes and Joe DiMaggio: The Hero’s Life; the late Senator John McCain, author of The Restless Wave, Faith of My Fathers, Why Courage Matters and Character Is Destiny; Chanel Miller, author of Know My Name; and Barbara Demick, author of Eat The Buddha and Nothing to Envy.
+Authors she represents include James McBride, author of The Color of Water, The Good Lord Bird, winner of the National Book Award, and The Heaven & Earth Grocery Store; David Zucchino, author of Wilmington’s Lie, winner of the 2021 Pulitzer Prize; the late Richard Ben Cramer, author of What It Takes and Joe DiMaggio: The Hero’s Life; the late Senator John McCain, author of The Restless Wave, Faith of My Fathers, Why Courage Matters and Character Is Destiny; Chanel Miller, author of Know My Name; and Barbara Demick, author of Eat The Buddha and Nothing to Envy.
 She represents several Pulitzer Prize-winning journalists, distinguished politicians, and award-winning novelists.

 Laurie Liss Executive Vice President